jessthespacer/coeus/README.md

 # Solution Features
 1. Design and create said database.
-2. Algorithm that will extract specific information about programs. and supervisors.
+2. Algorithm that will extract specific information about programs and supervisors.
 3. Website that:
     - Easy to search
     Find list of opportunities catered to your goals.